liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

         <qname xmlns:x="http://liferay.com/pub-render-params">x:selectedCustomerId</qname>
     </public-render-parameter>

-The JSR 329 standard defines a mechanism by which developers can use Portlet 2.0 Public Render Parameters for IPC in a way that is more natural to JSF development.
-Section 5.3.2 requires the bridge to inject the public render parameters into the Model concern of the MVC design pattern (as in JSF model managed-beans) after `RESTORE_VIEW` phase completes.
+Fortunately, the JSR 329 standard defines a mechanism by which developers can use Portlet 2.0 Public Render Parameters for IPC in a way that is more natural to JSF development.
+Section 5.3.2 requires the bridge to inject the public render parameters into the Model concern of the MVC design pattern (as in JSF model managed-beans) after the `RESTORE_VIEW` phase completes.
 This is accomplished by evaluating the EL expressions found in the `<model-el>...</model-el>` section of the `WEB-INF/faces-config.xml` descriptor.
+The `WEB-INF/faces-config.xml` descriptor excerpt below demonstrates using this mechanism to the customer and bookings portlet example we used in the previous code listing:

     <faces-config>
         <application>